About Me

 Enough that my darling husband looked into my soul.
 He actually accompanied me to the Houston Quilt Show in November 2011 and we came home with my Handiquilter Avante 18in Longarm Quilting Machine, affectionately called Ole Betsy.

-Besides quilting, I still read books on occasion, crosstitch rarely, run like the devil is chasing me, cook if someone requests something specific, and I'm ALWAYS game for someone to call me away to watch a really good movie with them.
+Now you find me mostly quilting and planning on school breaks and holidays.
+I still read books on occasion, crosstitch a bit more than I did in the past, run/ride a bike like the devil is chasing me, cook if someone requests something specific, and I'm ALWAYS game for someone to call me away to watch a really good movie with them.
 Especially if I have a some handwork I can settle in with.
+As time goes on, I am learning to balance it all and share my work again.

 Feel free to email me at boysbuttonsandbutterflies@gmail.com if you have any great leads on some new fabric, tools, or just have questions.
-I'm rarely too slow to respond, but feel free to nudge me.
+I am slower to respond these days when I spend all day on my work emails, so feel free to nudge me.
+And sometimes I get distracted by the children that live in my house and live far away.

 Apparently, I'm supposed to tend them?